|9/29/1993 - DISAPPEARANCE OF CHERICE GWINN STEPHENS (Raleigh County)|

 At the time of Cherice's disappearance, Norman Stephens worked for UPS.
 Shortly after her disappearance, he moved to Cherry Hill Apartments in the Beaver area of Raleigh County.
 Additionally, in the years immediately following Cherice`s disappearance, Norman Stephens closely associated with Benjamin Williams, who, like Norman, was a graduate of Independence High School.
 Other associates at the time included Robert Miller (a high school friend who had joined the USAF and was living in Texas and/or North Carolina) and his coworkers from the Beckley UPS.

 This case is being investigated as a homicide.
-If you have ANY information pertaining to the aforementioned facts or circumstances surrounding the disappearance of Cherice Gwinn, even background information that you may not think is important, her family urges you to contact CRIME STOPPERS at 304-255-STOP (7867).
-The investigating officers are West Virginia State Police F/Sgt.
-D. L. Bowles at 304-647-7600 and Sgt.
-G. D. Williams at 304-256-6700.
+If you have ANY information pertaining to the aforementioned facts or circumstances surrounding the disappearance of Cherice Gwinn, even background information that you may not think is important, her family urges you to contact CRIME STOPPERS at 304-255-STOP (7867) or The investigating officer with the West Virginia State Police 1st Sgt.
+D. L. Bowles at (304)-647-7600 or (304)-256-6700.